RapidSoftwareSolutions/Marketplace-Context.io-Package/README.md

 | messageId     | String     | Unique id of a message.
 This can be the `message_id` or `emailMessageId` property of the message.
 The `gmailMessageId` (prefixed with gm-) can also be used.

 ## ContextIO.updateMessageFlags
-This call will allow you to set or unset flags for a specific message.
+This call will allow you to set or unset flags for a specific message.To update the Messagge Flags, you must specify one of the parameters - seen,answered,flagged,deleted,draft.

 | Field         | Type       | Description
 |---------------|------------|----------